 Brigham A. McCown, RDML, JD, Esquire

 Founder, Chairman Emeritus, Alliance for Innovation and Infrastructure

-Brigham McCown’s career is defined through public service, entrepreneurial activities, and tireless devotion to philanthropic activities.
+Brigham McCown has led a career defined through public service, entrepreneurial activities, and tireless devotion to philanthropic activities.
 His work also includes over three decades of foreign and domestic policy experience.

 Brigham served as the United States’ senior energy and dangerous goods transport chief for President George W. Bush at the Pipeline and Hazardous Materials Safety Administration (PHMSA) within the United States Department of Transportation (USDOT).

 His role included security and safety oversight of over one million daily international and domestic shipments of energy supplies by air, land, and sea, as well as oversight of the national pipeline system.
 This infrastructure accounted for over two-thirds of all energy commodities consumed in the country each year.